rtortori/tetration-alfred/README.md

 ## Road-map (not committed)
 Since the ACI annotation engine is triggered using a specific query in the question, further actions can be implemented by adding new queries.<br><br>
-A nice UI to manage Alfred won't hurt :)
+A nice UI to manage Alfred won't hurt, REST API support just added!

 ## Requirements<br>